Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 This tool can search the name, birth date, and inmates’ booking and release dates.
 Search results show the arresting agency, charges and booking number.

 Once the search is exhausted at the county level, the focus should switch to city police departments—these agencies may operate municipal jails where an offender is held for a short period prior to transfer to the county jail.
-Two city police departments serve Kerr County: the Kerrville Police Department (830.257.8181) and the Ingram Police Department (830.367.2636).4

 Neither of these police departments operate online detainment lists, so they must be contacted to ascertain whether or not they hold offenders.

 Criminal records in Kerr County include several types, and it’s helpful to know what these records are and the agencies that have custody of them when attempting to obtain this information.
-Criminal history covers various categories of records such as probation, convictions, charges, warrants and sex offender registries.

 Background checks serve to locate all sorts of criminal records, with charges and convictions being the main component of these records and serving as the main point of interest when determining someone’s background.
 Arrested individuals suspected of a crime will have charges placed on them before proceeding to court.

 If found guilty, conviction records are generated, which often result in the sentencing of offenders to jail or prison terms.
-These records are often found in county courts, and sometimes through the Sheriff’s Office or a state public records repository as well.
+These records are often found in county courts, and sometimes through the sheriff’s office or a state public records repository as well.

 Sometimes–especially if a person is a first-time offender or they have been convicted of misdemeanors–they may not necessarily serve jail time.
 The court may see it fit to place the person on probation (supervision back in the community) rather than serve jail time, as a better form of rehabilitation.
 Probation records are part of criminal history information.